awslabs/secrets-manager-signature-tools/README.md

 };
 ```

-Then, you can consumer this config to drive a sign engine and use it:
+Then, you can consume this config to drive a sign engine and use it:

 ```typescript
 // simple-sign-engine.ts